WP1 - Project management

 WP6 - HD Powertrain Validation and System Recommendations

-- D6.1 – Initial data from fuel cell heavy duty trucks providing load frequency distribution (M12)
+- D6.1 – Initial data from fuel cell heavy duty trucks providing load frequency distribution (M12) - PUBLIC: PDF

 Abstract: The development of high durability and performance MEAs for heavy-duty trucks requires the design of load profile testing adapted to the specific application.
 Several real-life truck missions were selected and used for the simulation of commercial heavy-duty trucks of various gross vehicle weights, electrified powertrain configurations, ambient conditions, and fuel cells.
 The simulation of such missions provided a significant number of load profiles for the fuel cell stack.
 Based on appropriate selection criteria a small number of load profiles were selected which, in turn, will be used to produce the desired load profile testing procedures.